Welcome to the JCCS 4/5 Front Page! Check back regularly for classroom updates.

 Reading Challenge: Students are challenged to read 19 books this semester (picture books count, and books over 175 pages (4th graders) & 225 pages (5th graders) count as 2 books.
 We will have time in school to read, but students should also read at home; they can take their book from the classroom library home with them anytime.

 Students can read their studies weekly at home at https://online.studiesweekly.com/login.
-I can send you their username and password if you need it.
+I can send you their username and password if you need them.
 The online version gives students the option to have the newspaper read to them, which can be very helpful for processing the information.

 Thank you so much for all the classroom snack donations!
 I will continue to update this wish list as things come up throughout the year.